chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### (4) Receive the merit of Buddhas

-After receiving the blessings of the Buddhas and Tathagatas and attaining bodhicitta, one can quickly practice and become a Buddha, and it is difficult to achieve bodhicitta.
+After receiving the merit of the Buddhas and Tathagatas and attaining bodhicitta, one can quickly practice and become a Buddha, and it is difficult to achieve bodhicitta.

 The energy of bodhicitta is very great.
 If one cultivates bodhicitta, the thrones of all Buddhas and Tathagatas will vibrate.
 If they see the practitioner who has aroused bodhicitta, they will immediately come to bless him.